 Piney Run litters go through our Head Start Puppy Program and we believe our program gives our pups a head start as future bird dogs.
 Our Program begins on Day 3 of a pup’s life and continues until the pup leaves our kennel.
-On Day 3 pups are gently handled through a series of short exercises until Day 16.
+On Day 3 pups are gently handled through a series of short daily exercises until Day 16.
 These exercises aid in brain development.
 During the next two weeks, eyes and ears open as pups begin to socializing with each other.
 By four weeks pups are removed from the whelping box daily to play with toys in the puppy room.
 They are getting their teeth and ready to eat a mush made from the same food the momma dog eats.
 At six weeks pups are vet checked and moved to indoor/outdoor kennels with a kennel yard.
 Momma dog visits them twice a day as the weaning process begins and she no longer stays with them at night.
 As pups become confident running in the yard, a dead pigeon is introduced.
 At seven weeks pups ride in crates to the training field and are introduced to the stakeout chain.
 Here they learn patience.
 Most pups will fight being restrained but they quickly settle down.
 As a reward they are turned loose and get to catch a couple of clip-winged quail.
 Also at seven weeks we begin clicker training .
 Up to now pups have been daredevils without caution.
 During the eighth week they go through a fear period that lasts about a week where their brains tell them to be cautious.
 During this period we continue clicker training as well as low stress activities.
 By nine weeks most are back to being bold but with a bit more caution.
 They receive their nine weeks vaccinations and are ready to go for short walks to the pond.
 And more importantly they are ready to start going to their new homes!